 Based in Chicago, Loyola Chicago gives ample chances for internships, careers, entertainment, and volunteering.
 As a Jesuit institution, it also encourages all students to participate in service projects and events.
 Students can even earn academic credit for certain volunteer efforts.

-The freshman retention rate is fairly high at 85%.
+The freshman retention rate is high at 84%.

 - Location: Chicago, IL